bejayoharen/bjorg.github.io/_posts/2024-12-12-engineering-team-growth-2-interview-panel.markdown

 > 5. Skilled at understanding user intent, and working with the design team to provide intuitive solutions to user’s problems.
 > 6. Able to prioritize projects with little guidance.

 You’ll want to assign testing for the first criteria to a panelist who’s very experienced in Javascript, Typescript and React.
 That panelist will need to come up with a good way to test as objectively as possible.
-Evaluating a candidate’s skill might include showing them some out of date code and asking them to identify issues and ask how they would update it, rather than writing fresh code.
-This kind of test asks the candidate to do something that's actually representative of the kind of work they might do on the job.
+Rather than writing fresh code, evaluating a candidate’s skill might include showing them some out of date code, asking them to identify issues, and ask how they would update it.
+This kind of test asks the candidate to do something that's more representative of the kind of work they might do on the job.

 The same panelist, in the same interview, can also test for the second criteria by asking follow-up questions like “how would you explain that decision to another developer who doesn’t have experience with hooks?”